Frequently asked questions about Vita’s Literacy Programs

 How is success measured?

-The success of our literacy, GED, and ESL programs is measured by advancement in educational levels and completion of core goals.
+The success of our literacy, HSE, and ESL programs is measured by advancement in educational levels and completion of core goals.